All Episodes

 Oh, really?

-Okay, well, I'm gonna stop protesting.
+Okay, well, I'm going to stop protesting.

 And then she started getting grief from other people for having blown the lid on the truth.